Packer

 As a packer, you could:

-• pick, pack and label products
+• pack and label bulk products

 • check samples for damaged goods and breakages

-• load goods onto lorries for delivery
+• load goods into vans and lorries ready for delivery

 Working environment